-Remember that dividends are usually payable to all and are not earnings for pension contribution and certain other purposes.
-Although it is possible to waive dividends, this can result in tax complications, so a better option may be to have different classes of share.
+Remember that dividends are usually payable to all shareholders and are not earnings for pension contributions and certain other purposes.
+It is possible to waive dividends, although this can result in tax complications.
+A better option may be to have different classes of share.
 Finally, you need to consider with us the effect of regular dividend payments on the valuation of shares in your company.

-Taking action before the year end
+Planning ahead of the year end

-Tax and financial planning should not be left until the end of the tax or financial year, but undertaken in advance of the end of YOUR business year.
-Issues to consider include:
+Taking action before the year end is essential.
+Tax and financial planning should not be left until the end of the tax or financial year, but undertaken before the end of YOUR business year.
+Some of the issues to consider include:

-- The impact on your tax position and financial results of accelerating expenditure into the current financial year, or deferring it into the next - Additional pension contributions or reviewing your pension arrangements - How you might take profits from your business at the smallest tax cost, and how the timing of payment of dividends and bonuses can reduce or defer tax - Strategies to avoid overvaluing stock and work in progress - Improvements to your billing systems and record keeping, or a general systems review to improve profitability and cash flow - National insurance efficiency and employee remuneration packages with potential cost savings for both you and your employees.
+- The impact that accelerating expenditure into the current financial year, or deferring it into the next, might have on your tax position and financial results - Making additional pension contributions or reviewing your pension arrangements - How you might take profits from your business at the smallest tax cost, and how the timing of payment of dividends and bonuses can reduce or defer tax - Strategies to avoid overvaluing stock and work in progress

+- Improvements to your billing systems and record keeping system, or a general review of your current systems to improve profitability and cash flow - National insurance efficiency and employee remuneration.